 Project Description

-To help dismantle barriers to equity and access, this project focuses on girls ages 9-14 and their families, and is co-developed with culturally responsive strategies to ensure the inclusion and influence of Latino communities.
+Focusing on girls ages 9-14 and their families, this project was co-developed with culturally responsive strategies to ensure the inclusion and influence of Latino communities.

 2018-2024